rafardenas/flit_mvp2/README.md

 2. add the location to the PYTHONPATH as follows:
     `sys.path.append("{location}")`

+**Find folders used to look for packages**

+I'm not sure what are you trying to do, but if you want to know which folders are used to search for modules being imported you should not rely on PYTHONPATH.
+Use sys.path for that.

 #### Problems and solutions

 [Changes in schema not detected by django](https://stackoverflow.com/questions/25958708/django-1-7-no-migrations-to-apply-when-run-migrate-after-makemigrations)